 After lowering the security Level, click OK to apply the changes.

-You will see UAC Prompt asking for your permissions, click Yes to continue.
+You will see a UAC Prompt asking for your permission, click Yes to continue.

 Step 4: Restart your PC

 After changing User Account Control Settings, you need to restart your computer to make the changes effective.
 Click on Start > Power > Restart.

 NOTE: If you want to revert the changes, go to User Account Control Settings again and move the Blue slider to the default level.
 Restart your PC after that.

 Turn Off Annoying User Account Control Prompt in Windows 10